-Tonight – and throughout the month of May – if you’re in a dark location, at northern temperate latitudes – you might be searching for one of the sky’s most spectacular sights, the starlit band of the Milky Way.
+In the month of May, if you’re in a dark location at northern temperate latitudes, you might be searching for one of the sky’s most spectacular sights, the starlit band of the Milky Way.
 You won’t find it in the early part of the night.
 That luminous band of stars arcing across the dome of sky is nowhere to be seen as evening falls in May.
 Where is the the Milky Way at nightfall this month?

 For starters, remember that the disk of our Milky Way galaxy is flat, like a pancake.
 At northern temperate latitudes, as evening falls in the month of May, the plane of the pancake-shaped galactic disk pretty much coincides with the plane of your horizon.

-Because the Milky Way rims the horizon in every direction at nightfall and early evening, we can’t see this roadway of stars until late at night.
+Because the Milky Way rims the horizon in every direction at nightfall and early evening, we can’t see this roadway of stars until later at night.
+Then … whoa!
+Beautiful.

-The galactic disk most closely aligns with the horizon at about 30 degrees North latitude – the latitude of St. Augustine, Florida.
+The galactic disk rims the horizon at about 30 degrees North latitude – the latitude of St. Augustine, Florida.
 Appreciably north of this latitude, the galactic disk tilts a bit upward of the northern horizon.
 Appreciably south of 30 degrees north latitude, the galactic disk tilts a bit above the southern horizon.

 Even so, the Milky Way is pretty much out of sight in our Northern Hemisphere sky during the evening hours in May.